 The specificity of adaptation in the vibrissa system

 Adaptation is said to be specific if the response to a given stimulus is not affected by adapting the cell by a different stimulus.
 In the auditory cortex, for example, the specificity of adaptation was mostly studied in the context of sound frequency (Ulanovsky et al., 2004) (Reches and Gutfreund, 2008).
 Whether or not adaptation is specific to a particular feature can provide important information both on the mechanisms of adaptation and on the network organization of sensory afferents.
 Non-specific adaptation may reflect intrinsic mechanisms, such as voltage dependent potassium currents (Carandini and Ferster, 1997) (Sanchez-Vives et al., 2000) or buildup of global inhibition (Staley and Mody, 1992; Borg-Graham et al., 1998) .
 However, it can also cascade from an earlier stage, where the non-specificity is induced by intrinsic mechanisms at the earlier stage or due to STD of converged afferents of the earlier stage.
-Importantly, specific adaptation strongly suggests that adaptation is not caused by intrinsic mechanisms in the recorded cell.
+Importantly, specific adaptation strongly suggests that adaptation is not caused by intrinsic mechanisms in the recorded cell (Katz et al. 2006////XX).
 It is important to emphasize that specific adaptation does not indicate necessarily that inputs that encode different type of information converged onto the recorded cell.
 For example, inputs may adapt independently at separated pathways, converged and later cascade to the recorded cell without further augmentation of adaptation.

 Several studies of the barrel cortex examined the specificity of whisker adaptation to different features such as whisker identity, stimulation intensity and the direction of whisker deflection.
 The specificity of adaptation to whisker identity in the barrel cortex of anesthetized rats was examined intracellularly by Katz et al. (2006).
 In this study they found that the response of neurons in layer 2/3 and 4 to a given whisker was not affected if it was delivered following repetitive stimulation of a neighboring whisker to which cells responded (Fig. 2), indicating that adaptation to whisker identity was highly specific.
 The prominent specificity of adaptation implies that intrinsic mechanisms for adaptation were absent in the recorded cells.
 These results also suggested that L4 cells are mainly innervated by single whisker thalamic afferents, in agreement with anatomical and electrophysiological studies (Agmon et al., 1995; Keller and Carlson, 1999) (Land et al., 1995).
 However, a recent study, in which an oddball paradigm was used, shows that the specificity of adaptation to whisker identity in layer 4 is significantly smaller compared to upper and lower cortical layers (Musall et al., 2015).
 The discrepancy between these two studies may reflect differences in experimental conditions such as the depth and type of anesthesia and simulation intensity.
 The receptive field size of brainstem and thalamic neurons is strongly modulated by the depth of anesthesia; increasing the depth of anesthesia profoundly reduces the number of whiskers that upon stimulation evoke a response in these neurons (Friedberg et al., 1999) (Katz et al., 2012).
 This discrepancy may also stem from differences in the pattern and strength of stimulation, known to affect the degree and pattern of tactile adaptation at brainstem and thalamic cells (Mohar et al., 2013, Ganmor et al., 2010).